Navigating the Cancer Journey at Community Memorial

 - Accessing resources including transportation, home care, and nutritional support

-On a typical day, Cheryl might get a referral for a new oncology patient from a physician, a Community Memorial health center, or a social worker.
-She will call the patient or visit them in the hospital and answer all their questions.
-She will begin to educate the patient about their cancer diagnosis, treatment options, possible treatment side effects, and how to manage those side effects.
+On a typical day, a Cancer Nurse Navigator might get a referral for a new oncology patient from a physician, a Community Memorial health center, or a social worker.
+They will call the patient or visit them in the hospital and answer all their questions.
+They will begin to educate the patient about their cancer diagnosis, treatment options, possible treatment side effects, and how to manage those side effects.

-Cheryl can accompany a patient to a doctor’s appointment and take notes at the appointment to review with the patient afterward, making sure the patient understands everything from the appointment.
-She might also refer a patient to Community Memorial’s Cancer Resource Center for a support group, nutrition consultation, Reiki, or other services the center offers.
+Cancer Nurse Navigators can accompany a patient to a doctor’s appointment and take notes at the appointment to review with the patient afterward, making sure the patient understands everything from the appointment.
+They might also refer a patient to Community Memorial’s Cancer Resource Center for a support group, nutrition consultation, Reiki, or other services the center offers.

 Community Memorial Cancer Program